uenishia26/randomForestClassifier/README.md

   UnderBagging: Undersample the majority class
   Weights: Add weights to minority or majority class
   Balancedrfc: Ensures each bootstrapped sample has the same amount of data as the minority class (could cause underfitting)

+Lets go into the parameters/hyperparameters of Random Forest Classifier